 Bank of America

-Citi has a lot of options.
+Citi has a lot of options for unsecured cards.
 My recommendation is to product change to the Costco card, the Citi Double Cash Card, or the Citi Dividend card.
 All of these cards earn more than 2% cash back either as a baseline or different categories.

-With Discover, your options are limited because they don't have that many cards.
-I recommend doing a product change to the Discover It card.
-The Discover It is one of my favorite no annual fee cards (I have two).
+With Discover, your product change options are limited because they don't have that many cards.
+I recommend doing a product change to the Discover It card to earn 5% on rotating quarterly categories.

 For U.S. Bank, I recommend product changing to the U.S. Bank Cash+ card to optimize for cash back.